Documentation

 JDK logging

-If you just want to see the debug log messages as quickly as possible try to add org.slf4j:slf4j-simple
+If you just want to see debug messages as quickly as possible, add org.slf4j:slf4j-simple to the classpath and run with:

 mvn clean test -Dtest=MyWeldSETest -Dorg.jboss.logging.provider=slf4j -Dorg.slf4j.simpleLogger.log.org.jboss.weld=debug